Nay_ho_tze's Medicine Musings

 again as instructed,

-i sat almost motionless
+i would sit almost motionless

 fairly lost in an overly large wing-backed chair,